About the site

 Welcome to my Mercedes-Benz 219 restoration!

 The last couple of years I've worked extremely hard with the restoration and assembly of the car.
 Since I am very meticulous and most of the activities I perform are new to me it takes time.
 During the summer 2019 everything was done.
 Well almost.
 Presently I'm testing and adjusting (and there's a lot after a complete restoration).
-Hopefully I will update the homepage with the assembly and everything else during winter 2020/2021.
+Hopefully I will update the homepage with the assembly and everything else soon.
 In the meantime you can visit the "Blog section" and enjoy some shots of the finished "product", almost 30 years after the restoration work began!

 Be sure to visit all the background and restoration links in the menu!
 If you are a regular visitor; see what has been updated since your last visit as described on the "Update history" page!